 - Association Internationale pour la Protection de la Propriété intellectuelle (AIPPI)

-- Updated quarterly, the loose-leaf manual Odutola on Canadian Trademark Practice, a comprehensive reference work, now its 14th year, published by Thomson Reuters is used by practitioners, the Canadian Intellectual Property Office and the Courts
+- Updated quarterly, the loose-leaf manual Odutola on Canadian Trademark Practice, a comprehensive reference work, now in its 15th year, published by Thomson Reuters is used by practitioners, the Canadian Intellectual Property Office and the Courts

 - Odutola on Canadian Trademark Practice has been cited with approval by both the Canadian Trademarks Opposition Board and the courts.
 Select e.g.’s include: